 We work to change the culture of outdoor recreation in Arizona to one that can be enjoyed by ALL regardless of race, ethnicity, economic status, gender, gender identity or physical capabilities.

-We will ONLY work with and support organizations that DO NOT practice discrimination on any level, and that actively strive to make all programs places where everyone can feel safe.
+We will only work with and support organizations that do not practice discrimination on any level, and that actively strive to make all programs places where everyone can feel safe.

 All of us at Arizona Master Naturalists, especially those who have benefited from privilege, will speak up when we see injustice, take the lead by getting out of the way, join with those impacted, and ensure that every hike we take, every program we share, and every bird walk we enjoy is done with empathy, compassion, and consideration for others who may not have the luxury of enjoying the outdoors safely.